- UCAS Code

 - 01326 254350

-The course prepares you to manage a wide variety of innovative events from music festivals to special events, touring performances to fashion shows.
+The course prepares you to design and deliver a wide variety of innovative events from music festivals to special events, and touring performances to fashion shows.
 We'll equip you with creative approaches for product launches, conferences, exhibitions, weddings and corporate events.

-- Designing and delivering a range of events, on and off campus
+- Designing and delivering live events, on and off campus

 - Tailored learning for your chosen career

-- Live projects and placements with local and national organisations, practitioners and the media
+- Live projects, site visits & placements with local and national organisations

-- Visiting expertise from a range of industry experts, helping you build essential networks in industry
+- Visiting industry experts, to help you build essential networks